• Latest

 A smoothly running website and the right content that benefits users may be sufficient for Google to rank the site.
 However, in most cases, you need links from other more authoritative and older resources for Google to start ranking your website.

 Startups may have a slight advantage here.
 If your product or service is groundbreaking, the media will likely write about you and link to your site.
-At this, you need to look for PR opportunities to publicise your product’s achievements.
+At this, you need to look for PR opportunities to publicize your product’s achievements.

 Contact authoritative websites in your niche, ask for mentions, and consider influencer marketing.
 For example, you can have known experts in the niche try out the product and talk about it on their social media platforms and blogs.
 This may give you backlinks and bring potential clients to your site.